 Paul O’Connor, projectionist and co-founder of Sol Cinema, created the world’s smallest solar-powered cinema in a caravan.
 Taking one year to build after one year of research, Sol Cinema cost about £20,000 (AU$38,000) to build, including the solar system, and holds about eight adults or 16 children at any one time.

 The ‘cool’ factor: In addition to being powered entirely by the sun, the cinema has been installed in a rescued caravan, using recycled carpets from a wedding marquee hire company.
 The LED projector housing is a former 1920s theatre light, and the curtains were donated by an antique collector.
 A truly sustainable cinema on wheels!

 On a larger scale, there’s Solar Cinema – an international network of solar mobile cinemas.
 The Dutch team behind this green cinema aim to raise awareness and stress the importance of renewable energies.
 Its system functions much the same as a residential off-the-grid system, too.
 Operating as an open-air cinema, the photovoltaic system captures sunlight during the day, which is transformed into projection light at night via battery storage.

 The ‘cool’ factor: Because the system produces enough energy for 10 hours of film screening, no extra energy source is needed.
 Learn more about batteries for home use.

-The Solar Bike – Denmark.
+The Solar Bike – Denmark

-A cool invention from one of the most bike-friendly cities in the word, The Solar Bike charges energy from the sun.
+A cool invention from one of the most bike-friendly countries in the word, The Solar Bike charges energy from the sun.
 Its on-wheel solar cells deliver energy directly to the battery – and even when the Solar Bike is standing still, it’s charging.
 Plus, it can get you from one place to another in great time with a speed range from 25km/h to 50km/h.

 The ‘cool’ factor: When you’re riding it, the solar cells and the battery provides energy for the motor, so there’s no need for a charging point.